agenis/citynames-clustering/README.md

 ## 4. Check it out on the map

-If you want to play with some cities similarities and see what it returns on a map of France, you can check out my [**little application HERE**](shiny link missing).
+If you want to play with some cities similarities and see what it returns on a map of France, you can check out my [**little application HERE**](https://agenis.shinyapps.io/communes-toponymie-app/).
 You can mess with the distance metric as well.
 So, have you found your next holiday idea?

 ![map](proximity_map.png)

 ## 5. Let's get serious

 Let's bring in some serious clustering algorithms, now; the usecase is not a "classic" clustering case, since we want to define our own measure of "distance" which is not trivial like euclidian, and every clustering need a way to compute a distance between couples of points.
 We will also have a scaling problem, since 36,000 rows means 1.3 billions of comparisons filled into a large triangular matrix.
 We will start with a random sample of size 15% of the whole dataset.
 Among the possible clustering techniques, we tested PAM (grouping cities around "parangons") and DBSCAN (grouping cities by agregating close cities iteratively).
 DBSCAN (density based clustering) automatically computed the number of clusters, given a minimum cluster size and point-to-point distance.
-What it shows, is that the more we restrict clusters to be sufficiently big, the more points go tho the "trash" cluster, meaning they get labelled noise.
+What it shows, is that the more we restrict clusters to be sufficiently big, the more points go tho the "trash" cluster, meaning they get labelled as noise.
 This could mean that many many cities don't have sufficient proximity with a sufficient number of other cities.

 | Min size of cluster | Nb of clusters obtained | % cities outside any cluster |
 |---------------------|-------------------------|------------------------------|